RodZill4/material-maker/material_maker/doc/node_3d_texture_blend.rst

 * The second input is the first layer.

-* The third input is an optional mask that will be use instead of the opacity parameter.
+* The third input is an optional mask that will be used instead of the opacity parameter.

 This node is variadic, and more layers and associated masks can be added.